domonda/go-sqldb/README.md

 The [github.com/domonda/go-sqldb/db](https://pkg.go.dev/github.com/domonda/go-sqldb/db)
-package enables a design patter where a "current" db connection or transaction can be stored in context and then retrieved by nested functions from the context without having to know if this connection is a transaction or not.
+package enables a design patter where a "current" db connection or transaction can be stored in the context and then retrieved by nested functions from the context without having to know if this connection is a transaction or not.
 This allows re-using the same functions within transactions or standalone.